ShareCat/golang_serial/README.md

 # golang_serial
-A serial monitor with golang
+A serial monitor writing with golang